neuron-whisperer/jubilee/README.md

 * How do I draw graphics and display images?

-* How do I render basic UI elements, like buttons and detect and respond to user input?
+* How do I render basic UI elements, like buttons that detect and respond to user input?

-* How do I create an application with different modes that share application state?
+* How do I factor an application into modes with mode-specific processing and drawing?

 * How do I separate UI rendering and input event handling from background processing?

-* How do I enable a UI-rendering process to communicate with background processes?
+* How do I enable communication among a UI-rendering process and background processes?

-* How do I enforce desired framerates for the UI and background processing?
+* How do I enforce desired frame rates for the UI and background processing?

 * How do I load images, sounds, and other assets into usable libraries?